 - Wildlife such as Snow leopard, Musk deer, Red panda, Blue sheep, Tibetan snow cock, Himalayan Monal etc.

 - Several rivers and waterfalls and Kanchenjunga Glacier

 The Kanchenjunga trek is less crowded route offering you with unique insight into Nepali culture and Nepali people’s lifestyle.
-Apart from this, Kanchenjunga area is surrounded by plenty of wildlife and natural heritages that will enthrall you during the trek.
-Subsequently, this challenging trekking will give you abundance of adventurous and remarkable memory to cherish for life time.
+Apart from this, the Kanchenjunga area is surrounded by plenty of wildlife and natural heritage that will enthrall you during the trek.
+Subsequently, this challenging trekking will give you an abundance of adventurous and remarkable memory to cherish for a lifetime.

 Kanchenjunga Circuit TrekDownload Trip Dossier

 Note: below trekking hours, altitudes and distances are approximate, and absolutely for general idea only.